CoPaSul Manual -- Contour-based parametric and superpositional intonation stylization: Stylization

 Boundaries are parameterized in terms of discontinuity features of several register representations.
 Details and an application for perceived prosodic boundary strength prediction can be found in \cite{ReichelMadyIS2014}.

 Boundary features can be extracted for any number of segment or event tiers specified by \myRef{fsys:bnd:tier}.
 Features can be extracted for:

 \begin{enumerate} \item \myRef{navigate:do\_styl\_bnd}: each adjacent segment pair.
 For event tiers, segments are defined as the intervals between two time stamps.
 Note that this implies, that pause length is only available for segment tier input, where it is defined as the gap between the second segment's starting point and the first segment's endpoint. \item \myRef{navigate:do\_styl\_win}: fixed time windows.
-For segment tiers, the pre- and post-boundary units are not given by the adjacent segments, but by windows of fixed length.
+For segment tiers, the pre- and post-boundary units are not given by the adjacent segments, but by windows of fixed length each of half of the value of \myRef{styl:bnd:win}.
 For event tiers the window halfs of \myRef{preproc:point\_win} centered on a time stamp are considered as pre- and post-boundary units. \item \myRef{navigate:do\_styl\_trend}: pre- and post-boundary units, that range from the current chunk start to the boundary, and from the boundary to the chunk end.
 If no chunking available, the file start and endpoint are taken. \end{enumerate}

 For cases (2) and (3) holds: If \myRef{styl:bnd:cross\_chunk} is set to 0, and if a chunk tier is given by \myRef{fsys:tier:chunk}, the analyses windows are limited by the start and endpoint of the current chunk.